A Thermodynamic Positivity Bound on Higher-Derivative 3-Form Couplings in de Sitter, and its Inflationary Consequences: Cosmological Inflation

-Using the parameter choices from Figure \ref{potential1}, we compute the spectral index \(n_s\) and tensor-to-scalar ratio \(r\), and compare them with Planck data \cite{Planck:2018jri}.
+Using the parameter choices from Figure \ref{fig:c6vsc}, we compute the spectral index \(n_s\) and tensor-to-scalar ratio \(r\), and compare them with Planck data \cite{Planck:2018jri}.
+As illustrated in Figure \ref{ns}, the theoretical predictions for our model align perfectly with the Planck 2018 constraints.
+For a benchmark value of $N_{\chi} = 60$, the model explicitly yields $n_{s}\approx 0.966$ and $r_{0.002}\approx 0.0032$, which lies comfortably within the $95\%$ CL region.
 We find that \((n_s, r)\) in our model is predominantly sensitive to the value of the e-folding number.
-As shown in Figure \ref{ns}, fixing \(c_6\) and varying \(\bar{c}\) demonstrates that the model with \(N \sim 50\!-\!60\) falls entirely within the Planck constraint region, provided the dS WGC bound is satisfied.
+As shown in Figure \ref{ns}, fixing \(c_6\) and varying combination $12 c_4 + 3 c_5$ demonstrates that the model with \(N_{\chi} \sim 50\!-\!60\) falls entirely within the Planck constraint region, provided the positivity bound is satisfied.

+Due to the behavior of the energy conditions at small $r$, the validity of omitting the local $r^{-3}$ correction in Eq.~(\ref{eq:EnergyConditions}) during inflation warrants brief justification.
+Within the global inflationary regime, the relevant physical scale is the Hubble radius, $r \sim l = H^{-1}$.
+Evaluating the ratio of the geometric correction to the background energy density at this scale gives $\rho_{\text{corr}}/\rho_{\text{bg}} \approx 48 c_6 \kappa^2 M / l^3$.
+Applying the extremal mass bound $\kappa^2 M \leq 2l / (3\sqrt{3})$, this ratio is strictly bounded by

+Assuming the higher-derivative coupling is Planck-suppressed ($c_6 \sim m_P^{-2}$), this ratio scales proportionally to $(H/m_P)^2$.
+Given observational CMB constraints where the inflationary Hubble scale is $H \sim 10^{-5} m_P$, the geometric correction is subdominant by at least ten orders of magnitude ($\sim 10^{-10}$).
+Therefore, dropping the $r^{-3}$ term in the global slow-roll analysis is safely justified.

+Overall, these results underscore that while the 3-form-driven setup can support phenomenologically viable slow-roll inflation, the available parameter space is tightly restricted.
+Notably, we find that thermodynamic consistency can impose constraints more stringent than those derived from inflationary dynamics alone.
+A successful inflationary trajectory in this model relies fundamentally on the precise calibration of the higher-derivative couplings to navigate the swampland-inspired thermodynamic bounds.